The best spod rods

 • Only available in 12ft.

-Best value spod rod
+Best casting spod rod

 The Nash Dot Spod Rod, named after their very successful version of the spod, has been designed to help you get the most out of your spodding.
 These rods feature an incredibly fast recovery rate, which stops the rod moving in mid-flight, reducing friction, thus adding distance to your casts with much more ease too.